SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 The fields of an imported update rule detail the following information:

-- IP Address: You can specify to which source IPs the update rule should be applied.
+- **IP Address**: You can specify to which source IPs the update rule should be applied.
 If it should be applied to all IP addresses, use the wildcard value '\*'.
 Choosing a specific range like 192.168.10.x (with x between 0 and 255) is also allowed.

-- RegEX Updated Trap: You can specify to which words of the older trap message the update rule should be applied.
+- **RegEX Updated Trap**: You can specify to which words of the older trap message the update rule should be applied.
 This works via regular expressions.
 The rule will search if there is a match between the regular expression and the message in the older trap.
 If so, the matching part is trimmed off the older trap message before it is compared to the new trap.
 Note that this trimming is temporary and only done to compare if the trap messages are equal after applying both this regular expression and that for the new trap (see below).

-- Severity Updated Trap: You can specify to which severities of the older trap the rule should be applied.
+- **Severity Updated Trap**: You can specify to which severities of the older trap the rule should be applied.
 If it should be applied to all severities, use the wildcard value '0'.
 Specify other severities by their corresponding number.
 A trap can only be updated via this update rule if the severity of the older trap matches this check.

-- RegEX Updating Trap: You can specify to which words of the new trap message the update rule should be applied.
+- **RegEX Updating Trap**: You can specify to which words of the new trap message the update rule should be applied.
 This works via regular expressions.
 The rule will search if there is a match between the regular expression and the message in the new trap.
 If so, the matching part is trimmed off the new trap message before it is compared to the older trap.
 Note that this trimming is temporary and only done to compare if trap messages are equal after applying both this regular expression and that for the older trap (see above).

-- <u>Severity Updating Trap:</u> You can specify to which severities of the new trap the rule should be applied. ft it should be applied to all severities, use the wildcard value '0'.
+- **Severity Updating Trap**: You can specify to which severities of the new trap the rule should be applied. ft it should be applied to all severities, use the wildcard value '0'.
 Specify other severities by their corresponding number.
 A trap can only update other traps via this update rule if the severity of the new trap matches this check.

 Additional remarks:

 - To add multiple regular expressions in one rule, use '//-//' as a delimiter in your input CSV file.

 - To use a semicolon (';') in the regular expression, use '//sc//' in your input CSV file.
 The result in your update rules table will be a normal semicolon.
 It is not possible to use a regular semicolon in the CSV file, as it would be mistaken for a new colum.

 #### Example of Update Rule Mechanism